Premiums and Tax Credits under the Affordable Care Act vs. the Senate Better Care Reconciliation Act: Interactive Maps

 - About 36% of enrollees are under age 35, 37% are age 35 to 54, and 27% are 55 or older.

-Both the ACA and the Better Care Reconciliation Act include tax credits that take into account family income, local cost of insurance, and age.
+Both the ACA and the BCRA include tax credits that take into account family income, local cost of insurance, and age.
 Eligible enrollees are expected to pay a certain percentage of income towards the cost of a benchmark plan, with tax credits covering the remainder of the premium.
 The premium caps as a percentage of income grow over time.

 Note: the map does not include cost-sharing assistance under the ACA that lowers deductibles and copayments for low-income marketplace enrollees.
 For example, in 2017, people making between 100 – 150% of poverty enrolled in a silver plan on healthcare.gov had an average deductible of $255; those with incomes between 150 – 200% of poverty had an average deductible of $809; and those with incomes between 200 – 250% of poverty had deductibles averaging $2,904.
 In 2017, the average deductible for a silver plan was $3,609 and $6,105 for a bronze plan.

-Our method of estimating premiums before tax credits under the BCRA is based on Congressional Budget Office (CBO) projections for the BCRA and AHCA, which suggest that the premium for a 40-year-old in a state without a waiver under either replacement plan would be similar to the premium for a 40-year-old under the ACA, before accounting for tax credits and for the same level of coverage.
-We therefore assume that the premium before tax credits for the lowest cost bronze plan and the second-lowest cost silver plan under the ACA is equal to the premium for a similar plan (with 60% and 70% actuarial values) under the BCRA for a 40-year-old.
+Our method of estimating premiums before tax credits under the BCRA is based on Congressional Budget Office (CBO) projections for the BCRA.
+We use CBO’s illustrative premiums under the ACA and the replacement plans, which suggest that the premiums for a 40-year-old under the BCRA would be somewhat lower (5.4%) than the premium for the same coverage under the ACA, before accounting for tax credits.
 To arrive at the 60-year-old and 27-year-old premium under the BCRA, we use a 5:1 age curve, since the BCRA would change age rating from 3:1 to 5:1.
 We assume that states that have set their own age curves with ratios smaller than 3:1 (i.e. New York, Vermont, Massachusetts, and the District of Columbia) would maintain their state-specific age curves under the BCRA.
 We use the projected premium for the lowest cost bronze plan in each county as an equivalent for the BCRA benchmark plan to calculate tax credits under the BCRA.
+The benefits from using HSAs to pay premiums are based on marginal tax rates calculated with Taxsim from the National Bureau of Economic Research.
+Income amounts are assumed to be modified adjusted gross income.
 The BCRA makes it easier for states to waive certain provisions of the law, including the essential benefits insurers are required to cover.
 Such waivers would tend to lower premiums but increase out-of-pocket costs for health care.
 Our analysis is based on states not seeking waivers.